Zoran Đinđić: Political career

 In 1979, Đinđić returned to Yugoslavia to take a teaching post at the University of Novi Sad.
 In the 1980s, he was a writer for the Literary Review, an influential Belgrade journal.
+He also held a post-doctoral fellowship from the Alexander von Humboldt Foundation.

 In an essay in the June 1988 edition of the Literary Review, Đinđić called for preserving the status quo established in 1974 with the Kosovo region to remain an autonomous province within the Socialist Republic of Serbia, declaring that if Kosovo were to lose its autonomy: "we will be able to declare with considerable certainty that in every future Serbian state Kosovo will be a permanent source of repression." Đinđić's stance on the Kosovo question marked him as an opponent of Slobodan Milošević who starting in 1987 had campaigned to end Kosovo's autonomy.
 One intellectual, Drinka Gojković recalled in 1996: "You can't imagine how wonderful it was then to read his writing.
 While everyone was screaming, using shocking language to fan hatred, Zoran was writing these beautiful essays, arguing that nationalism was not the way".
 On 28 June 1989, Milošević ended the autonomy of Kosovo, which caused much alarm in the other Yugoslav republics where it was feared that Milošević might do something similar.

 On 11 December 1989 together with other Serb intellectuals and pro-democracy activists he founded the liberal Democratic Party (DS) based on the similarly conceptualized Democratic Party that existed in the Kingdom of Yugoslavia.
 He became the party's Executive Board Chairman in 1990, and got elected to the Parliament of Serbia the same year.
 In the early 1990s, Đinđić shifted over to a more nationalist position that was broadly supportive of Milošević's policies, much to the chagrin of his former admirers.
 In 1993, he played a leading role in writing the platform of the DS, calling for a referendum on the restoration of the monarchy. Đinđić made it clear that he personally favored restoring the House of Karađorđević.
 The same platform called for the Kosovo region to remain part of Serbia proper and for the government to take anti-natalist policies designed to limit the birthrate of the Kosovo Albanians.
 In January 1994 he replaced Dragoljub Mićunović as President of the Democratic Party.